AfterthoughtGames/TiledMinkay/README.md

 **How many monkeys would it take to write a section of useable code?**

-It would take 15, wrap you head around that.
+It would take 15, wrap your head around that.

 ## References
 The format I am coding for is outlined here: